 Legislators and staffers often wear many hats, including the role of social media manager.
 Is it possible to build an engaged social media following while juggling other priorities?
 Yes!
 And having a solid strategy can help.

 A successful social media strategy requires more than tweeting regularly—it involves identifying realistic goals and concrete steps to reach those goals.
 Use the prompts and resources below to start developing a social strategy today.

 - Who is my audience?
 What content can I uniquely offer them?

 - What should my social media profile convey at first glance?

-- Is my tone conversational?
-Formal?
-How often do I respond to constituents?
+- How often do I respond to constituents?
 (This may change depending on the platform.)